emscripten-core/emscripten/site/source/docs/api_reference/trace.h.rst

    Annotate an address with the name of the data type that is stored there.
 This is used by the server to help breakdown what is in memory.

+.. c:function:: void emscripten_trace_associate_storage_size(const void *address, int32_t size)

+   :param address: Memory address which should be annotated.
+   :type address: void*
+   :param size: Size of the memory associated with this allocation.
+   :type type: int32_t
+   :rtype: void

+   Associate an amount of additional storage with this address.
+This does not represent the size of the allocation itself, but rather associated memory that should be taken into account when looking at the size of this object.

+   This associated storage is application specific in nature.

+   An example is when an object contains a vector or string, you may want to be aware of that when analyzing memory usage and this provides a way to let the server be aware of that additional storage.

 .. c:function:: void emscripten_trace_report_memory_layout(void)